radius-project/radius/hack/bicep-types-radius/generated/applications/applications.link/2022-03-15-privatepreview/types.md

 * **status**: [ResourceStatus](#resourcestatus) (ReadOnly): Status of a resource.
 ### RecipeRabbitMQMessageQueueProperties
 #### Properties
 * **mode**: 'recipe' (Required): How to build the link.
-Options are to build automatically via 'recipe' or 'resource', or build manually via 'values'.
+Options are to build automatically via 'recipe' or build manually via 'values'.
 Selection determines which set of fields to additionally require.
 * **queue**: string: The name of the queue
 * **recipe**: [Recipe](#recipe) (Required): The recipe used to automatically deploy underlying infrastructure for a link

 ### ValuesRabbitMQMessageQueueProperties
 #### Properties
 * **mode**: 'values' (Required): How to build the link.
-Options are to build automatically via 'recipe' or 'resource', or build manually via 'values'.
+Options are to build automatically via 'recipe' or build manually via 'values'.
 Selection determines which set of fields to additionally require.
 * **queue**: string (Required): The name of the queue